Certification and Assessment Frequently Asked Questions

 3. How can I obtain a copy of my ATMAE certification?

 Your certificate is mailed after confirming the current status your ATMAE membership, and the certification fee is paid.
 Once certification is confirmed you may also view or print a copy of your certification by following the instructions below:

 4. Am I eligible to be certified by ATMAE when I graduate with an ATMAE-accredited Technology degree?

 No, you must take the ATMAE Certification Exam, pass the exam, apply for certification and pay any required fees to obtain ATMAE certification.
 A degree from an ATMAE-accredited technology program does not make you eligible for ATMAE certification; you must take and pass a Certification examination.

 5. Are there different ATMAE Certifications?

-There are currently six Certification programs, the MEMS Foundation Certification (MFC), Certified in Engineering Graphics (CEG), the Certified Manufacturing Specialist (CMS), the Certified Technology Manager (CTM), the Certified Technical Professional (CTP) and the Lean Six Sigma (CLSS).
+There are currently seven Certification programs, the Microelectro Mechanical Systems Foundation Certification (MFC), Certified Controls Engineer (CCE), Certified in Engineering Graphics (CEG), the Certified Manufacturing Specialist (CMS), the Certified Technology Manager (CTM), the Certified Technical Professional (CTP) and the Lean Six Sigma (CLSS).

-A Senior designation is available (CSEG, CSMS, CSTM, and CSTP) for certified individuals who have reported 30 PDUs since certification or who qualify initially for senior status.
+A Senior designation is available (CSCE, CSEG, CSMS, CSTM, and CSTP) for certified individuals who have reported 30 PDUs since certification or who qualify initially for senior status.
 Senior certification is not available for the MFC.